bje/NetappUserManagement/README.md

 This modules and scripts are useful in following cases:

-1. Adding one or all users/keys to one filer or all filers in environment
+1. Add one user to one filer
-2. Adding one or all users/keys from one filer or all filers in environment
+2. Add all users to one filer
+3. Add one user to all filers
+4. Add all users to all filers

 All keys are stored in directory which is set in config file in variable `keypath`.
 Structure has to be following: